+World UFO Day is either celebrated on June 24 or July 2--or both if you can't get enough of those unidentified flying objects.
 June 24, 1947 is the date of the first media-reported UFO sighting in the modern era in the United States.
 The sighting occurred in Washington State near Mount Rainier.
 A pilot named Kenneth Arnold was flying his plane to Oregon.
 As he passed Mount Rainier, he saw nine unusual objects in the sky.
-He offered numerous descriptions of each object, including the fact that they moved like a saucer would skip across water.
+He offered numerous descriptions of each object, including the fact that they moved like a saucer skipping across water.
 It is from Arnold's reports that the news media called the objects flying saucers, a term that morphed to mean any unidentified object in the sky.

-Perhaps the most famous UFO incident in the United States, however, occurred just a week later in the desert outside of Roswell, New Mexico.
-In the Roswell incident, something crashed in the desert outside of Roswell, NM.
-And while the US military claimed what crashed was a weather balloon, eyewitnesses and UFO theorists suggest that what actually crashed was an alien craft, and the weather balloon explanation was merely a military coverup to obfuscate what actually happened.
+Just two weeks later on July 2, however, is an even more widely celebrated event: the anniversary of arguably the most famous UFO incident in the United States near Roswell, New Mexico in 1947.
+During the Roswell incident, something crashed in the desert outside of Roswell, NM.
+And while the US military claimed what plummeted to the Earth was a weather balloon, eyewitnesses and UFO theorists suggest that what actually crashed was an alien craft, and the weather balloon explanation was merely a military coverup to obfuscate what actually happened.

 10 Ways to Celebrate World UFO Day

-While there is no centralized celebration on July 2, organizers of World UFO Day encourage people to hold their own events with gatherings focused on UFO activities.
-Some activities you might engage in on World UFO Day follow.
+While there is no centralized celebration, organizers of World UFO Day encourage people to hold their own events with gatherings focused on UFO activities.
+So, friends, look to the sky and get ready to get a little bit...alien...with these fun World UFO Day Events.

 There are a number of events on July 2 held all around the world that are official World UFO Day events.
-Check out the World UFO Day website for a list of events available.
+Check out the World UFO Day website for a list of otherwordly events you can attend.

-With so many UFO and alien themed movies to choose from, it's easy to gather many of your nearest and dearest and while away an entire day watching movies about UFOs.
+With so many UFO and alien-themed movies and television to choose from, it's easy to gather many of your nearest and dearest and while away an entire day watching movies about UFOs.
 Some to consider:

 - Close Encounters of the Third Kind - feature film about contact with aliens